Aboriginal Aquatic Resource And Oceans Management (AAROM) Program

 - Contribute to the federal government's broader objective of improving the quality of life of Indigenous peoples

 On September 6, 2019, DFO released the Action Plan for the Renewal and Expansion of DFO’s Indigenous Programs that outlines the actions underway or planned to renew DFO’s Indigenous programs, including the AAROM program.
 It builds on commitments made in Budget 2017 and responds to the phase one review recommendations.
-The Action Plan is multi-year, with annual planned updates on progress.
+The action plan is multi-year, with annual planned updates on progress.
 The content will continue to grow and evolve (be “evergreen”), informed by ongoing co-development, co-design and co-delivery with Indigenous partners.

-As of Spring 2020, our Indigenous programs have reached key milestones for the ongoing renewal of the AAROM program, which includes:
+Recently, our Indigenous programs have reached key milestones for the ongoing renewal of the AAROM program, which includes:

 - the completion of a new entrants’ expression of interest process to cover major gaps in the AAROM network